Our Commitment To Community

 We love collaborating.
 It’s the way we prefer to work: finding organizations in communities and here at UBC with common interests and figuring out how we can work together to support each other.
 We view collaboration as a true relationship of equals, where we each bring unique value, create shared visions, and work together to achieve the same end, even if we’re often in it for different reasons.

-Some forms of collaboration in which we have engaged include: BC Digitization Symposium and Coalition, Rural Health Information Research project, Rural Community Service Learning Pilot, First Nations Digitization Demonstration Project.
+Some forms of collaboration in which we have engaged include: BC Digitization Symposium and Coalition, Health Information Series, Remote Community Based Learning Fund, In-Digitization Project (including the Aboriginal Audi-Cassette Digitization Program) and our strategic partnership with Entrepreneurship @UBC.

 Let Us Know